tus/tus.io/src/content/blog/2025-03-25-tus-node-server-v2.0.0.md

 ### ESM-only

-Considered impossible for as long as most can remember, all LTS releases of Node.js can now [`require(esm)`](https://joyeecheung.github.io/blog/2024/03/18/require-esm-in-node-js/) from CommonJS.
-An incredible achievement and finally relieving maintainers from choosing whether to publish CommonJS, ESM, or both.
+All LTS releases of Node.js can now [`require(esm)`](https://joyeecheung.github.io/blog/2024/03/18/require-esm-in-node-js/) from CommonJS, something that has been considered impossible for as long as most can remember.
+This is an incredible achievement that finally relieves maintainers from choosing whether to publish CommonJS, ESM, or both.

-With this release we bump the minimum required Node.js version from >=16 to >=20.19.0, the specific release that backported `require(esm)`.
+With this release, we bump the minimum required Node.js version from >=16 to >=20.19.0, the specific release that backported `require(esm)`.

 While we don’t depend on any ESM-only packages yet, it does give us the